Club Members 2016/17

 How to get involved

 Taster session and/or trials information will be confirmed soon.
-Membership is £170.
+Fees are:

 Please note that on top of the club fee there is a £16 fee that covers personal accident insurance when training or competing for the University, access to free cross-training sessions such as circuits and yoga, as well as a contribution to the costs of affiliation to various national governing bodies.
 This fee is only payable once so if you did decide to join a second club then you would not need to pay a second fee.